conduktor/conduktor-docs/docs/gateway/interceptors/traffic-control-policies/safeguard-produce-policy.md

 - `BLOCK` → when fail, save in audit and return error.
 - `INFO` → execute API with wrong value, save in audit.
+- `THROTTLE` → when fail, save in audit and the request will be throttled with time = `throttleTimeMs`.

 ## Example